American-Arab Anti-Discrimination Committee: 20th century

-In 1993 ADC and the American Civil Liberties Union settled a lawsuit against Pan American World Airways for their detention of a man of Iranian descent during the 1991 Gulf War.
+In 1993, ADC and the American Civil Liberties Union settled a lawsuit against Pan American World Airways for their detention of a man of Iranian descent during the 1991 Gulf War.
 The groups and individual shared in the $110,000 settlement.

-In 1993 ADC protested the characterization of Arabs and the song lyrics in the 1992 Disney film, Aladdin.
-In response, the offensive lyrics – "Where they cut off your ear if they don't like your face/It's barbaric, but, hey, it's home" – were changed to unoffensive ones – "Where it's flat and immense and the heat is intense/It's barbaric, but, hey, it's home" – for the 1993 video release.
-Due to this incident, Entertainment Weekly listed Aladdin as one of the most controversial films in history.
+In 1993, ADC protested the characterization of Arabs and song lyrics in the 1992 Disney film, Aladdin, leading Entertainment Weekly to describe Aladdin as one of the most controversial films in history.